mawoka-myblock/ClassQuiz/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Make a clear demand for improve ClassQuiz 💪
+about: Make a clear demand for improving ClassQuiz 💪

 ---